If you are organising an event you should follow this guide to help you.

 The event plan will outline all the elements of the event - Find out more about how to produce an event plan.

-Within this you will need to consider a number of different aspects, including fire risk assessments.
+Within this you will need to consider a number of different aspects, including fire risk assessments and a detailed medical plan.

 Government guidance on fire risk assessments for open air events is available online.